kylestratis/redditAccountMigrator/README.md

 * Handle config filenames more elegantly
 * Make a verbose option to read out subreddits subscribing and unsibscribing to
 * Make prettier
+* Make a debug option for writing subreddits to logfile
+* More efficient sub/unsub procedures